 Google+ allows you, much like Twitter, to search for conversation topics relevant to your needs.
 Clicking on a Google+ hashtag doesn’t just bring up posts containing that specific hashtag, it also brings up related hashtags and posts in your stream.
 This is very useful for seeing which topics are currently hot on Google+ and how to maximize your audience.
-It also opens up opportunities to shape these topics in your favor by dropping in a hashtag relevant to your needs e.g. if you ran a movie theater chain, you could join a conversation about the latest Brad Pitt film and drop in your chain’s name as a hashtag.
+It also opens up opportunities to shape these topics in your favor by dropping in a hashtag relevant to your needs e.g. if you run a movie theater chain, you could join a conversation about the latest Brad Pitt film and drop in your chain’s name as a hashtag.

 Hashtags on Instagram:

 Instagram also offers hashtags a comfy sofa to lie back on and feel at home.
-A quick flick through their search options reveals that #lolcats brings up 80,421 posts.
+A quick flick through their search options reveals that #lolcats bring up 80,421 posts.
 Useful if you like pictures of cats on a piano, but how do you go about promoting a brand?
 Instagram gets people creative and this can be used to create a buzz behind a brand – Samsung launched a photo contest last year using their tagline #LiveInTheMoment.
 It currently brings up nearly as many posts as #lolcats which proves how successful it was!
 Instagram may not provide the most dynamic hashtag experience, but it allows brands to connect with their users and share unique experiences.

 Hashtags on LinkedIn:

 One social network where hashtags have found themselves booted out of is LinkedIn.
 They were introduced in February 2013 and offered further options to network with like-minded professionals.
-However, in Summer 2013, it was announced that LinkedIn were “developing more useful products and features” and hashtags ceased to operate.
+However, in Summer 2013, it was announced that LinkedIn was “developing more useful products and features” and hashtags ceased to operate.
 It’s not too much of a surprise as LinkedIn is a network for networking rather than seeking out dynamic interaction and content.
-It proves that not every social network is a hashtag shaped hole for a hashtag.
+It proves that not every social network is a hashtag-shaped hole for a hashtag.